 On July 21, 2018 China’s only legal dog track closed its doors.
 Dubbed the “worst dog track in the world,” the Canidrome killed 400 greyhounds per year for more than a half a century.
 Losing, sick and injured dogs were replaced with a regular shipment of greyhounds from Australia, 30 each month.
 Because the track never had an adoption program, every dog that was sent there died there.
-Thankfully, following years of advocacy by GREY2K USA Worldwide working with ANIMA Macau and Pet Levrieri of Italy, over 500 surviving greyhounds are now being airlifted to safety in the United States, the United Kingdom, Europe and Australia.
+Thankfully, following years of advocacy by GREY2K USA Worldwide working with ANIMA Macau and Pet Levrieri of Italy, over 500 surviving greyhounds were airlifted to safety in the United States, the United Kingdom, Europe and Australia.

 October 2011 – GREY2K Board Member Charmaine Settle visits Macau to inspect the Canidrome.
 During her visit, she takes a photo of a beautiful dog named Brooklyn.
 She then meets with Albano Martins of ANIMA, who agrees to help #CloseTheCanidrome.

 January 2012 – GREY2K releases white paper on the Canidrome, documenting 100 injuries per month and a population of 655 dogs.
 A full 20% are on the kill list.

 December 2012 – Humane groups around the world sign on to our letter, asking the Chief Executive of Macau to stop the killing of the greyhounds and release all the dogs, including Brooklyn, for adoption.